Rhonny Nilsson

-Rhonny Nilsson (born 3 July 1958) is a retired Swedish football midfielder.
+Rhonny Nilsson (born 3 July 1958) is a Swedish retired football midfielder.

 Nilsson played nearly a decade in IK Brage before making his move to Norway.
 Nilsson was ever-present in Sogndal's first-tier seasons in 1989, 1991 and 1992, amassing 66 Eliteserien games.
 After the 1993 season he left to take one year in Raufoss IL and one year in IL Jotun.